bisnow/github-actions-deploy-to-environment/README.md

     steps:
       - name: Checkout Repository
         uses: actions/checkout@v2
       - name: Deploy to Environment
-        uses: ./.github/actions/deploy-to-environment
+        uses: bisnow/github-actions-deploy-to-environment
         with:
-          environment: 'prod'
+          environment: 'biscred-dev'
           image-tag: 'v1.2.3'
           accounting-tag: 'project123'
 ```
+Replace biscred-dev with the environment you wish to assume the role for.

 ## Additional Notes

-Ensure that the AWS credentials required for role assumption and CloudFormation deployment are correctly configured in your repository's secrets.
 The paths to CloudFormation templates and SSM parameters should be valid and reflect the structure of your project.
 Test this action in a controlled environment, such as a development or staging environment, before using it in production.
 Contributing